spamegg1/tarski/test/README.md

   - ✅ avail the name if it is occupied,
     - ✅ and reset formulas to un-evaluated,
   - ✅ do nothing if the name is available.
-- ✅ Color buttons (Blue, Green, Orange) should change the selected color.
+- ✅ Color buttons (Blue, Green, Coral) should change the selected color.
 - ✅ Delete button should do nothing.
 - ✅ Size buttons (Small, Mid, Large) should change the selected size.
 - ✅ Shape buttons (Tri, Squ, Cir) should change the selected shape.